 In other words, businesses can no longer be just about business.
 They must also take on a certain level of social responsibility because it matters to their customer base, employees, and the community.

-10 Advantages and Benefits of CSR
+10 Benefits of Corporate Social Responsibility

 1. Increased Brand Recognition

+Tapping into the zeitgeist with a socially conscious CSR effort can bring your brand to the attention of people who may have otherwise never heard of it.
 People are hungry for positive stories.
 If you associate your brand with positive social and political change, you can earn the type of media coverage you can’t buy from advertisers.

 2. Boosted Company Reputation